Enoal-Fauchille-Bolle/Arcade/README.md

 ## Overview

 Arcade is a gaming platform that allows users to play various classic games while keeping track of their scores.
-It supports dynamic loading of both games and graphical libraries, enabling seamless switching between different interfaces and games at runtime.
+It supports dynamic loading of both games and display libraries, enabling seamless switching between different interfaces and games at runtime.

 ## Repository